Austrian Court Says Ukrainian Businessman Can Be Extradited to United States

 On Feb.
 14, the New York Times published a report that the Trump team had indeed had contact with Russian officials during the campaign, despite official denials from the White House.
 Members of Congress from both parties have said they will look into what ties might possibly bind the U.S. president to Russia.

 It is as yet unclear whether Trump’s Department of Justice will still want to extradite Firtash, though, so far, there is no sign it would oppose extradition.
+In response to a request for comment, the Department of Justice said in a statement to Foreign Policy, “While, as a general policy, the U.S. Department of Justice does not comment on the particulars of pending extradition cases, we would like to extend our thanks to the Government of Austria for our close cooperation on law enforcement matters.”
 As Austrian Judge Leo Levnaic-Iwanski said on Tuesday, “It wasn’t for us to judge whether Mr. Firtash was guilty, but only whether the extradition is allowed.
 This decision only means that another country will make a decision whether he is guilty.”

 But which country will that be?
 After the court’s ruling, Firtash was arrested in Vienna by a plainclothes officer in connection with a separate warrant issued by Spain, which put him on an international wanted list in November, for alleged money laundering.
 Austria’s Justice Ministry may have to decide where, if anywhere, Firtash will face justice.
 A spokesperson for the Justice Ministry said it was too soon to say whether the Spanish warrant will impact Firtash’s extradition to the United States.